Skip to Content

 I finished with a polyurethane top coat to prevent scratches and scrapes from the inevitable toddler mishaps.

 Once everything had dried, drawers included, I was ready to decide on pulls.
-The dresser update was so close to being done!
+The dresser update is quickly coming together!

 Step 3.
 Drawer Pulls